bitnami/charts/bitnami/suitecrm/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 10.0.0

+The [Bitnami SuiteCRM](https://github.com/bitnami/bitnami-docker-suitecrm) image was updated to support and enable the "non-root" user approach

+If you want to continue to run the container image as the `root` user, you need to set `podSecurityContext.enabled=false` and `containerSecurity.context.enabled=false`.

+This upgrade also adapts the chart to the latest Bitnami good practices.
+Check the Parameters section for more information.

 ### 8.0.0